Trudeau announces deal to build $1.5B electric vehicle battery plant in Ontario | CBC News

 $1.5-billion investment by Umicore will make Canada a global player in electric vehicles, PM says

-Prime Minister Justin Trudeau announced Wednesday that Ottawa has signed a deal with Umicore, a global metals refiner, to build a new battery facility in Ontario's Loyalist Township.
+Prime Minister Justin Trudeau announced Wednesday that Ottawa and Ontario have signed a deal with Umicore, a global metals refiner, to build a new battery materials facility in the province's Loyalist Township.

 Speaking at Queen's University in Kingston, Ont., the prime minister said the facility will supply materials for one million electric vehicles a year.